 The hawk nose attracts attention due to its rarity and is found in only a small part of the population.
 This rarity gives it value both aesthetically and culturally.
 While many people choose to preserve its distinctive structure, some may opt for aesthetic procedures to soften the slope for facial balance.
 The desire to maintain their unique facial structure gives individuals with this nose shape confidence and independence.
 In many cultures, the hawk nose holds an important place as a physical expression of courage, determination, and insight, and has been accepted as a symbol of both strength and elegance for centuries.

-What Is the Celestial (Upturned) Nose Shape?
+Celestial (Upturned) Nose

 The celestial or upturned nose shape is characterized by the upward angle of the nasal tip and often adds subtle elegance to facial features.
 This nose shape typically has a concave nasal bridge and is recognized by the gentle upward curve of the tip.
 It creates a friendly and approachable facial expression while offering a youthful and delicate appearance.